hugogirard/APIMLegacySoap/README.md

 2. Upload the WSDL definition to blob storage
 3. Deploy the WCF SOAP service application

-> See the [Deployment Guide](docs/DEPLOYMENT.md) for detailed instructions and alternative deployment options.
+> This is the recommended deployment method.
+All Azure infrastructure, WSDL storage, and application code are deployed automatically.

 ## 🏗️ Azure Resources Created